CSE498/cse498.github.io/index.md

 At three points during the semester you will be expect to conduct a peer review of another group's project, identifying potential problems and making suggestions for improvement.
 You will be provided with a specific rubric to follow and are expected to do a detailed review.
 You will be granted up to four points per review.
 The group being reviewed will have an opportunity to fix any identified problems before being graded by the instructors.

 ### Participation Questions
- During class we will discuss that session's material in addition to doing live coding, code review, quizzes, etc. In order to understand and be able to contribute to the discussion, you will be expected to watch videos before each class.
-To ensure that you watch/read the material, we will ask you craft a multiple-choice question for each class.
-These questions should be specifically about that class session's material and we will pick some questions at random to talk about in class.
+During class we will discuss that session’s material in addition to doing live coding, code review, quizzes, etc. In order to understand and be able to contribute to the discussion, you will be expected to watch videos before each class.
+To ensure that you watch the videos, we will ask you a multiple-choice question about them on at least 8 occasions.
+These questions should be easy if you watched the video, but impossible to answer confidently otherwise (e.g., “Which of the following example problems was used throughout the video?”).
+Each correct answer will earn you 1 point to a maximum of 6 points for the semester (so you can get 2 wrong and still get a perfect score).
- [GRADING...]

 **A note about participation**: If you engage in conversation, you provide us with another source of information as to how well you are learning the material, and how much effort you are putting into the course.
 Let's have an active class!
 Class participation will never harm your grade; always ask any questions you may have about the material.